CanadianZombies/tumblrpost/README.md

 that timeframe, it will evaluate it against the criteria provided (approved file extensions) and if it matches, it will proceed to generate a tweet with your username, a witty statement, the date/time group, and a link to your website.

-It will also attach the image/video file and post it to twitter on your behalf.
+It will also attach the image/video file and post it to tumblr on your behalf.

+The files will sit in a queue that processes roughly every 25 minutes, and will publish one at a time.
+It does this because tumblr will not allow you to publish more than one video at a time, it will reject the file while another one is processing.
+So I gave it a brief moment between each post without returning an invalid response.
+Tumblr also has a daily limit of 250 posts.
+So that is something to be aware of as well, however it will do the trick.

+I have configured this to publish to tumblr, then I use IFTTT to push the content to twitter.
+This is the easiest method I have come across to handle this unless twitter decides to approve my application next time I apply.
+Which I will do.

 ########################################################################################################################################
 ** THIS HAS NOT BEEN TESTED YET **